Val Kilmer Quotes

 On stage, Kilmer made his Broadway theatre debut acting in the John Byrne working class play The Slab Boys (1983).
 He also acted in productions of William Shakespeare's history play Henry IV, Part 1 (1981) and in the John Ford tragedy 'Tis Pity She's a Whore (1992) both at The Public Theater.
 He portrayed Mark Twain in a one-man show he had written titled Citizen Twain in a 2012 production in Los Angeles.

 In 2015, Kilmer was diagnosed with throat cancer.
-He subsequently underwent a tracheal procedure that damaged his vocal cords, and leaving him with severe difficulty speaking.
-He also underwent chemotherapy and two tracheotomies, before he died of pneumonia aged 65 on April 1, 2025.
-He released his memoir, I'm Your Huckleberry: A Memoir (2020), and the documentary Val (2021), both of which detail career and health struggles of Kilmer.
+He subsequently underwent a tracheal procedure that damaged his vocal cords, leaving him with severe difficulty speaking.
+He also underwent chemotherapy and two tracheotomies, before he died of pneumonia on April 1, 2025.
+He released his memoir, I'm Your Huckleberry: A Memoir (2020), and the documentary Val (2021), both of which detail his career and health struggles.